 Don't forget to check out our AWESOME SPONSORS in this list!

-Be a part of this inaugural event, sure to become a yearly favorite.
+Be a part of our 4th year event Sept 14th, Noon to 5pm at the Boise Spectrum, sure to become your favorite event.
 Besides the delicious BBQ contest, the event will also features:

 Beer tasting will start at noon and go to 4 p.m.
-You can purchase tickets ahead of event for $25.
-Tickets are on sale now.
-Unlimited tastings will be available for $30 (must be 21 or older) at the event.
+You can purchase tickets ahead of event.
+Tickets are on sale April 1st . (must be 21 or older) at the event.

 Crooked Pigs chases ‘one bite’ perfection